the Creative Commons Attribution 4.0 License.

 For a real 3D seismic volume, the variation along a direction can be quantified with the correlation, which measures the similarity between seismic images.
 The correlation for two seismic images, whose seismic amplitude stored in the 2D matrices x and y, is defined as

-where i and j form the 2D index, x and y are the means, and σx and σy are standard deviations of x and y.
+where i and j form the 2D index, and are the means, and σx and σy are standard deviations of x and y.
 The correlation results are between −1 and 1, representing the image similarity with respect to the reference, with +1 being exactly similar, −1 exactly reversed, and 0 completely different.
 In practice, the variation along the inline direction can be simply derived from the correlation between crossline images (Fig. 9a), while the variation in the crossline direction can be derived from the correlation between inline images (Fig. 9b) due to the perpendicular relationship between inline and crossline directions.

 We correlate the inline and crossline image series with corresponding reference images (IL #2140, or XL #18000), respectively.
 The correlations are plotted as functions of inline or crossline number.
 The inline axis can be further converted to lateral distances (spatial domain), while the crossline axis can be converted to both lateral distances (spatial domain) and acquisition time (temporal domain).
 When the water-column structure varies, either temporally or spatially, the similarity between seismic images varies as well.
 Therefore, the change of the image similarity summarizes the variation of the water column with little change of correlation value, indicating that there has been no spatial nor temporal variations of the oceanic processes between the compared images and a big change of correlation value indicating big temporal or spatial variations.